LightBorn-lua/.github/profile/README.md

 # LightBorn
-> A moddable Emergency Lighting System Library for Roblox
+> A moddable Emergency Lighting System Engine for Roblox

 -----

-This is the official organization for LightBorn, a moddable Emergency Lighting System Library for Roblox.
+This is the official organization for LightBorn, a moddable Emergency Lighting System Engine for Roblox.

 ## Repositories available
-- [Main Repo](https://github.com/LightBorn-lua/source) - The build repository of LightBorn
+- [Source](https://github.com/LightBorn-lua/source) - The source of lightBorn, this is where the dev stuff happens
-- [Documentation](https://github.com/LightBorn-lua/LightBorn) - The documentation repository of LightBorn
+- [LightBorn](https://github.com/LightBorn-lua/LightBorn) - The documentation of LightBorn, provided by **luau.page**

 ## Documentation